-The vice president for student affairs determines all student affairs policies and procedures for the college, subject to the approval of the president.
+The vice president for student affairs and dean of students leads the Division of Student Affairs and determines student affairs policies and procedures, subject to the approval of the president.

 - ALANA (African American, Latino/a, Native American, Asian American) Student Center

 - International Student Programs

 - Student Involvement

 - Office of Event Services